sanand0/tools-in-data-science-public/github-pages.md

 ## Static hosting: GitHub Pages

-[GitHub Pages](https://pages.github.com/) is a free hosting service that turns your GitHub repository directly into a whenever you push it.
+[GitHub Pages](https://pages.github.com/) is a free hosting service that turns your GitHub repository directly into a static website whenever you push it.
 This is useful for sharing analysis results, data science portfolios, project documentation, and more.

 Common Operations: